Teaching Resources for Faculty

 As with any good exam, exams delivered remotely should challenge learners to combine the skills, abilities, and knowledge gained through the course to perform a specific task.
 Students should be assessed on the quality of their answers and the process they used to arrive at their answer.
 This approach is aligned with the Council on Education for Public Health’s model for competency-based assessments.

-Campus policy currently does not allow for external vendors (ProctorU, Examity, Honorlock, etc.) to be contracted for proctoring online exams, but instructional teams do have the option of proctoring students using Zoom.
+Please note that campus policy currently does not allow for external vendors (ProctorU, Examity, Honorlock, etc.) to be contracted for proctoring online exams, but instructional teams do have the option of proctoring students using Zoom.

-The Center of Teaching and Learning offers these strategies for Zoom proctoring
+The Center of Teaching and Learning offers these strategies for Zoom proctoring.

 The Berkeley Academic Senate has very helpful tips for remote non-proctored exams.